Garlic Chives Kimchi (Buchu Kimchi)

 Garlic chives leaves are flat unlike round and hollow-centered western chives.
 Look for the chives with slender leaves.
 They are more tender and mellow.

 Adding a flavorful kimchi stock is a key point to make flavorful kimchi.
 For this kimchi, I used anchovy stock.
 Although you won’t taste the fishiness of anchovy once it is made into kimchi, you can use vegetable stock if you can’t have anchovies for a diet restriction.

 You will need to blend onion, garlic, ginger with the stock until smooth.
 Then mix with chili flakes, salted shrimps, fish sauce, and a little bit of sugar.
 This is the kimchi seasoning.

 I like to slice the chives, but you can leave it as a whole if you prefer.
 Add to the kimchi seasoning and toss well to coat evenly.
 Taste and add more fish sauce if needed.
 That’s all the cooking.

 You can serve the freshly made garlic chives kimchi right away.
 But if you prefer fermented, transfer into a airtight container and let it ferment in a room temperature for 1-2 days.
 Then store in the fridge for another 2 days and your garlic chives kimchi should be ready to serve.

 There is nothing like smelling the freshly cooked rice.
 Scoop a bowlful of rice and serve with your kimchi and other Korean dishes.

-You will taste the country style rustic homemade Korean meal.
+You will taste a country style rustic homemade Korean meal.
 I enjoyed it and I hope you do, too.

 Kimchi making doesn’t have to be a huge ordeal and I hope you give this recipe a try if you find some fresh garlic chives.
-You will get a successful result even if you are a novice in kimchi making and the reward will follow.
+You will get a successful result even if you are a novice in kimchi making.
+The satisfying reward will follow you.

 - 10 oz garlic chives, cleaned and cut in 2-3 lengthwise